airbytehq/airbyte/docs/operator-guides/configuring-airbyte-db.md

 This step is only required when you setup Airbyte with a custom database for the first time.
 {% endhint %}

-If you provide an empty database to Airbyte and start Airbyte up for the first time, the server and scheduler services won't be able to successfully start at this point as there is no data in the database yet.
+If you provide an empty database to Airbyte and start Airbyte up for the first time, the server and scheduler services won't be able to start because there is no data in the database yet.

 We need to make sure that the proper tables have been created by running the init SQL script that you can find [here](https://github.com/airbytehq/airbyte/blob/master/airbyte-db/src/main/resources/schema.sql).

 You can replace:
-- "airbyte" by your actual "DATABASE_DB" value
+- "airbyte" with your actual "DATABASE_DB" value
-- "docker" by your actual "DATABASE_USER" value then run the SQL script to populate the database manually.
+- "docker" with your actual "DATABASE_USER" value then run the SQL script to populate the database manually.

-Now, when you run `docker-compose up`, Airbyte server and scheduler should be connecting to the configured database successfully.
+Now, when you run `docker-compose up`, the Airbyte server and scheduler should connect to the configured database successfully.

 ## When upgrading Airbyte

 When updating Airbyte as described in [the upgrade process docs](upgrading-airbyte.md), scripts are also published in order to handle necessary migrations.
-These are introduced whenever some changes to data models are necessary.
+These are introduced whenever we make changes to the data model.

 Those scripts assume that they are being applied on top of an empty database, but with tables already created with the correct schema.
 They will re-populate and import whatever was saved in the upgraded archive back into the database.

 Thus, if you deploy Airbyte using an external database, you might need to flush and perform updates to the table schemas by deleting them and re-initializing them as described previously (using the latest `schema.sql` script).
-This step is implicitly done on the default docker postgres database when running `docker-compose down -v` or when deleting docker volumes).
+This step is implicitly done on the default Docker Postgres database when running `docker-compose down -v` or when deleting Docker volumes).

 ## Accessing the default database located in docker airbyte-db
-In extraordinary circumstances while using the default `airbyte/db` Postgres database, if a developer wants to access the data that tracks jobs, they can do so with the following instructions.
+In extraordinary circumstances while using the default `airbyte-db` Postgres database, if a developer wants to access the data that tracks jobs, they can do so with the following instructions.

 As we've seen previously, the credentials for the database are specified in the `.env` file that is used to run Airbyte.
 By default, the values are:
 ```shell